 - Make a list of questions or topics in advance of a parent-teacher conference to ensure you are prepared to calmly discuss any important matters

-- Discuss the plan with your child and show them how they can take proactive and positive steps toward solving disagreements, misunderstandings and challenging moments
+- Openly discuss the plan with your child and show them how they can take proactive and take positive steps toward solving disagreements, misunderstandings and challenging moments

 Actions to Avoid